winglang/playground/apps/tour/src/tutorials/main/05-tutorial.md

     b.put("latest.txt", m);
 });
 ```

-2. Invoke the **cloud.Function** in the simulator (with a payload).
+Afterward, invoke the **cloud.Function** in the simulator (remember to include a payload).

-3. Find "Bucket: Last Message" in the simulator and download the file from it.
+Locate "Bucket: Last Message" in the simulator and download the file from it.

-🔍 Notice you can also see a preview of the file in the bucket.
+🔍 Take note that you can also preview the file in the bucket.